Hemochromatosis

-Hereditary hemochromatosis (he-moe-kroe-muh-TOE-sis) causes your body to absorb too much iron from the food you eat.
-Excess iron is stored in your organs, especially your liver, heart and pancreas.
-Too much iron can lead to life-threatening conditions, such as liver disease, heart problems and diabetes.
+Hemochromatosis (he-moe-kroe-muh-TOE-sis) is a condition that causes the body to absorb too much iron from food.
+Excess iron is stored in the organs, especially the liver, heart, and pancreas.
+Too much iron can lead to life-threatening conditions, such as liver disease, heart problems, and diabetes.

-The genes that cause hemochromatosis are inherited, but only a minority of people who have the genes ever develop serious problems.
-Signs and symptoms of hereditary hemochromatosis usually appear in midlife.
-Treatment includes regularly removing blood from your body.
+There are a few types of hemochromatosis, but the most common type is caused by a gene change passed down through families.
+Only a few people who have the genes ever develop serious problems.
+Symptoms usually appear in midlife.
+Treatment includes regularly removing blood from the body.
 Because much of the body’s iron is contained in red blood cells, this treatment lowers iron levels.

 Symptoms